-39 developments and work is discussed in Section 7.
+40 given in Section 6, while an outlook on future developments and work is discussed in Section 7.

-40 2.
+41 2.
 The LUXE experiment

-41 This work focuses on the reconstruction of the electron-laser collisions, as these are expected

-42 to produce the largest number of outgoing particles.
-In this setup, the electron beam from 43 the Eu.XFEL is guided to the interaction point (IP), where it collides with a laser beam.
+42 This work focuses on the reconstruction of the electron-laser collisions, as these are expected the Eu.XFEL is guided to the interaction point (IP), where it collides with a laser beam.
 The

+43 to produce the largest number of outgoing particles.
+In this setup, the electron beam from

-45 the EulArien is guided to the interaction point (11), where it couldes with a laser beam.
-The 44 experiment plans to start taking data with a 40 TW laser, which will later be upgraded to reach
+${45}$ $\,$ experiment plans to start taking data with a 40 TW laser, which will later be upgraded to reach

-45 350 TW.
+46 350 TW.
 The electrons and positrons produced in the electron-laser interactions are deflected by

-${46}$ a 0.95 T dipole magnet and then detected by a positron detection system, as shown in Figure 2.1
+${47}$ a 0.95 T dipole magnet and then detected by a positron detection system, as shown in Figure 2.1